Foundation Courses for Core Group 1

-Diversity and Social Justice (3 hours) Models, theories, and skills for understanding diversity with emphasis on human rights and equitable opportunities for all people.
+ED 805: Diversity and Social Justice (3 hrs).
+Models, theories, and skills for understanding diversity with emphasis on human rights and equitable opportunities for all people.

-Quantitative Research Methods (3 hours) Integrated coverage of fundamentals in the general field of educational research.
+ED 810: Quantitative Research Methods (3 hrs).
+Integrated coverage of fundamentals in the general field of educational research.
 Includes statistics, experimental design, and data analysis.

-Management of Complex Organizations (3 hours) Explores both traditional and contemporary theories of organizations.
+ED 824: Management of Complex Organizations (3 hrs).
+Explores both traditional and contemporary theories of organizations.
 Links organizational theory and behavior to leadership and requires an analysis of the major issues.
-Elements of the course include: fundamental theory and principles of quality in the design of management systems; the role of process in improving organizations and in process-based management; principles and techniques of continuous quality improvement and the use of quality tools to understand, analyze and improve systems and processes.
+Elements of the course include: fundamental theory and principles of quality in the design of management systems; the role of process in improving organizations and in process-based management; principals and techniques of continuous quality improvement and the use of quality tools to understand, analyze and improve systems and processes.

-Strategic Resource Allocation and Development (3 hours) Organizational leaders are often tasked with balancing resources between existing and proposed projects.
+ED 844 - Strategic Resource allocation and Development (3 hrs).
+Organizational leaders are often tasked with balancing resources between existing and proposed projects.
 In this module participants learn how to identify their organization's resource capability and capacity while determining how to balance them based on future demand.
 They will also learn the importance of processes in resource allocation decision making.

 Other Leadership Studies courses in the following areas will be posted by 2015: Quantitative Data Collection Methods/Analysis, Proposal Development, Policy Analysis and Development, Program Evaluation, Culture, Climate, and Change Leadership; Power, Politics, and Influence in Organizations.

 COGNATE COURSES (18 hours, including the 3-hour Internship)